 The Great Pyrenees were initially herding dogs, and this function shaped their loyal guardianship traits and protective instincts.
-The Appalachian Great Pyrenees Rescue concludes that this large, densely coated, and powerful dogs are inherent guard dogs committed to protecting sheep, livestock, goats, children, and their favorite humans against any real or imaginary predator.
+The Appalachian Great Pyrenees Rescue concludes that these large, densely coated, and powerful dogs are inherent guardians committed to protecting sheep, livestock, goats, children, and their favorite humans against any real or imaginary predators.

 They have unmatched intelligence, a muscular build, and an exquisite physique that exudes elegance and majesty.
 The Great Pyrenees is a man’s friend, sensitive, affectionate, hardworking, and independent.

-He likes to stay active, and just like other herding breeds, be sure to provide him lots of physical and mental stimulation.
+They like to stay active, and just like with other herding breeds, you’ll need to be sure to provide them with plenty of physical and mental stimulation.
 Pyrs, as they are also known, are hard-core barkers, though!

-Akitas, Japanese national treasures, are large, dignified dogs that enjoy close family companionship and stay aloof to strangers.
+Akitas, a.k.a.
+Japanese national treasures, are large, dignified dogs that enjoy close companionship and are aloof around strangers.
 These dogs are alert, courageous, and fiercely loyal to their family members.

-Initially used as working breeds, Akita dog breeds can be formidable guard dogs as well.
-Puppy Akitas are all cuddles and play and resemble bears.
+Initially used as working breeds, Akitas can also be formidable guard dogs.
+Puppy Akitas are all cuddles and play, though, and resemble small bears.

-And when the owner passed on, the dog held a vigil at the train station every day for ten years, waiting for him to come back before dying later in 1935.
+The Akita dog is considered one of the world’s most loyal dog breeds.
+In fact, this breed remains Japan’s symbol of loyalty and love.
+The legendary Hachiko displayed commitment by accompanying his owner to the train station daily.
+When the owner passed on, the dog held a vigil at the train station every day for 10 years, waiting for him to come back before dying later in 1935.
 Who wouldn’t want such loyalty?

 4. Rough Collie

-A list without a Collie, no way!
-The roughly long-haired Collie is a herding dog breed with Scottish origins.
-The AKC suggests that Collies have gained a reputation as loyal and devoted pups, with a history of protecting their owners.
+The long-haired Rough Collie is a herding dog breed with Scottish origins.
+Collies have gained a reputation as loyal and devoted pups, with a history of protecting their owners.

-This trait, and the fact that they are sensitive, intelligent, and can foresee their owner’s needs, makes them excellent working and therapy dogs, even though they also love staying at home with their families.
+This trait and the fact that they are sensitive and intelligent and can foresee their owner’s needs make them excellent working and therapy dogs, even though they also love staying at home with their families.

-Rough Collies are good-natured, friendly, but suspicious to strangers.
+Rough Collies are good-natured and friendly but suspicious of strangers.

 5. German Shepherd

-These pups are so active, intelligent, and employable that they remain a favorite for the military and the police force or service dogs to their families.
-Besides being loyal pups, German Shepherds are also among the dogs with the most ‘followers’, with most owners tending to commit to this breed for life.
+These pups are so active, intelligent, and employable that they remain favorites for the military and the police force and as service dogs to families.
+Besides being loyal pups, German Shepherds are also among the dogs with the most “followers,” with many owners tending to commit to this breed for life.

-Brittany dog breeds love staying active and may need daily exercises for mental and physical well-being.
-Brittany dogs would gladly play fetch with your kids, go hunting, or compete in canine sports such as agility and flyball.
+Brittany is an enthusiastic worker and a loyal and family-oriented pup that will do anything that you tell them to do.
+This dog breed loves staying active and may need daily exercise for mental and physical well-being.
+Brittany dogs will gladly play fetch with your kids, go hunting, or compete in canine sports, such as agility and flyball.

 7. St. Bernard

 Anyone looking for a loyal and devoted dog can’t go wrong with a St. Bernard.
-And if there are things dog enthusiasts learned from the “Beethoven” movie, it is that St. Bernards are by far the most loyal, caring, and loving family dogs.
+If there is one thing that dog enthusiasts learned from the “Beethoven” movie, it is that St. Bernards are among the most loyal, caring, and loving family dogs.

-Raised initially as rescue dogs in the Swiss Alps, this imposing breed could keep their owners trapped by avalanches warm and pull them to safety thanks to their vast size.
+Raised initially as a rescue dog in the Swiss Alps, this imposing breed could keep their owners trapped by avalanches warm and pull them to safety due to their vast size.

-All St. Bernard’s tend to serve generously is gentleness, friendship, and protection.
+All St. Bernards tend to have ample amounts of gentleness, friendship, and protection.
 Their rescue instincts tend to push them to protect and look out for their families and even play “nanny” to kids.
 Their loyalty is attributed to their eagerness to please their owners.

-They are hugely territorial of their surroundings and the people that inhabit it-and it is an innate trait.
-These sturdy guardians were initially used as herding and working dogs and will show up for your job to display loyalty.
-Their loyalty is a matter of inborn personality and how you raise it.
+They are hugely territorial of their surroundings and the people who inhabit it, and it is an innate trait.
+These sturdy guardians were initially used as herding and working dogs and will show up for whatever job you give them.
+Their loyalty is a matter of inborn personality and how you raise them.

-A Rottweiler will stay by your side and protect you to bits as long as you are committed, loving, and give them attention.
-Despite being a feared breed, these dogs are sensitive and susceptible to separation anxiety if you leave them alone for long.
+A Rottweiler will stay by your side and protect you to bits as long as you are committed and loving and give them attention.
+Despite being a feared breed, this dog is sensitive and susceptible to separation anxiety if you leave them alone for long.

 This dog is a jealous one, capable of developing attachments to one person and making others feel left out.

 Just like Dachshunds, Chihuahuas pick favorites, and when they do, they’ll stick with you till the end.
-While these pups tend to be smaller than most on this list, they are immensely loyal and have a big personality, which could be why they are so appealing.
+While these pups tend to be smaller than most of the others on this list, they are immensely loyal and have big personalities, which could be why they are so appealing.

 Although they tend to latch onto one lucky human most of the time, they can open up to other people as long as you train and socialize them.
-But their tendency to being mean to strangers stems from their inborn traits to protect their humans.
+But their tendency to be mean to strangers stems from their inborn trait to protect their humans.

-Kuvasz dog breeds have Hungarian roots and guarded livestock for Hungarians for years.
+The Kuvasz dog breed has Hungarian roots and guarded livestock for Hungarians for years.
 Today, they are renowned house pets with admirable intelligence and a clownish sense of humor.

-These pups are loyal and faithful to the people they love and appreciate the attention, even though they display aloofness and independence too.
-Kuvasz dog breeds blend their large sizes, intelligence, strength, and loyal traits to protect and guard their people from strangers.
+These pups are loyal and faithful to the people they love and appreciate any attention, even though they display aloofness and independence too.
+The Kuvasz dog blends their large size, intelligence, strength, and loyalty to protect and guard their people from strangers.

 Be sure to socialize and train them from a young age, though.
 The canines can be overly aggressive and may not understand boundaries.
 A bored Kuvasz is a wandering and destructive Kuvasz.

-One man called Karl Friedrich Dobermann from Germany developed the Dobermann Pinscher dog breed because he wanted a pup that would stay by his side during his dangerous tax collecting profession.
+Karl Friedrich Dobermann from Germany developed the Doberman Pinscher dog breed because he wanted a pup that would stay by his side during his dangerous tax-collecting profession.

-Although their exact ancestry remains a mystery, Dobbies are thought to have the Rottweiler, Black and Tan Terrier, and the German Pinscher’s strains.
+Although their exact ancestry remains a mystery, Dobbies are thought to have Rottweiler, Black and Tan Terrier, and German Pinscher strains.
 They are highly energetic and intelligent dogs favored in the military, canine sports, and family guardians.

 These dogs have aristocratic features, sleek coats, athletic body builds, and fierce reputations.
-They are reputably known as aggressive and vicious dogs and a natural protector to kind family members.
+They are reputably known as aggressive and vicious dogs and are natural protectors to kind family members.

-As a dog-fancier, all you want is a dog that loves them right back.
-If you have an Akita, a chihuahua, or a German Shepherd, chances are you have the for-better-for-worse dog in your midst.
+As a dog fancier, all you want is a dog that loves you right back.
+If you have an Akita, Chihuahua, or German Shepherd, chances are you have a companion for life.

-This doesn’t mean that pups missing on the list aren’t loyal breeds, though.
+This doesn’t mean that any pups not on the list can’t be loyal breeds, though.
 All dogs are inherently reliable and can portray great loyalty.
 All you have to do is treat them right!